christianalfoni/EmptyBox/cerebral/markdown/signals.md

     }
   ],
   unsetLoading
-);
+];

+controller.signal('appMounted', signal);
 ```

 As you see there are not only functions that are used to express flow.
 You also have arrays and objects.
-Arrays are used to express asynchronous actions.
-That means any actions defined inside an array can resolve at a later point in time.
+Normally array and object literals defines data structure.
+In a signal it defines behaviour.
+When an array is an item of an other array it means that its contents will run asynchronously.
+The *getUser* action will run asynchronously.
 An object is used to define paths.
 This means that the execution of an action can result in different outcomes.

-Note that the actions *setUser* and *setUserError* are not asynchronous.
-This means that "every other" nested array expresses asynchronous flow.
+Paths are also defined as arrays, but they are not asynchronous because they are not items of an array.
+If you would define an array inside a path though, that would run asynchronous.

 ### Namespace signals